Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 5. Retry adding Curtain to your account via another mobile devices if you have one.

-6. If it still doesn't work, please contact us via SwitchBot App → Profile → Feedback.

-Please provide the following information when contacting us.
+6. If it still doesn't work, please provide the following information when contacting us.

 Power on the SwitchBot Curtain with cable.